luke-titley/git-poly/getting_started.md

 ```

 If you already have a setup in place that tracks the repos you are working
-with, then you can take advantage of 'git poly clone' to download everything in
+with, then you can take advantage of 'git p clone' to download everything in
 parallel.

 Imagine for example you have a yml configuration file that looks like this.